The Case for Space: Estimating Precise Time Delays from Ground- and Space-Based Observations of Lensed Supernovae with Glimpse: Comparison of Follow-up Strategies

 as derived in \citet{Birrer_2022}.
 To reduce the MSD to a sub-dominant source of uncertainty, $\lambda$ must be estimated to $\sim5\%$ precision.
 Therefore, the absolute magnification must be estimated to at least $10\%$ precision.
 For absolute magnifications corresponding to brightening by a few magnitudes, this level of precision corresponds to a constraint to $\sim0.1-0.2$ mag.

 A caveat with using the standardisable-candle nature of SNe~Ia to constrain the lens model is that microlensing from stars in the lensing galaxy complicate this by adding stochastic uncertainty to the SNIa luminosities \citep{DoblerKeeton_2006, FoxleyMarrable_2018, Yalahomi_2017, Weisenbach_2024}.
 However, microlensing can be incorporated in the lens model analysis to still obtain precise measurements of the lens galaxy mass slope \citep{Mortsell_2020, Diego_2022, Arendse_2025}. \textsc{Glimpse} addresses microlensing by modelling it as the time-variable component of the magnification, which allows the macro-magnification to be isolated and used to constrain the lens model.
+Owing to this caveat, the absolute magnification constraints on the MST parameter should be validated via an independent method.
+One such alternative uses stellar kinematics, or measurements of the velocity dispersion of stars in the lens galaxy \citep[see e.g.,][]{Shajib_2021}, which requires additional spectroscopy of the lens galaxy after the SN has faded.
+As these two methods have separate systematic uncertainties, they will provide important cross-checks of one another for the first measurements of $H_{0}$ from galaxy-scale glSNe \citep{Birrer_2022}.

 To compute the absolute magnification of each image from the \textsc{Glimpse} fit, we use functionality from \texttt{sncosmo} to retrieve the samples of the observer-frame peak apparent $r$-band magnitude for each image, based on 1,000 draws from the posterior.
 We then compare each sample to the true unlensed peak apparent $r$-band magnitude to get the posterior on the absolute magnification of each image.
 We use the $r$-band because we find the differences in the \textsc{BayeSN} SED and \texttt{SALT3} SED to be smallest in this wavelength regime, minimising bias in the absolute magnification recovery.
 Because the true peak magnitude of the underlying SN~Ia will not be perfectly known, there will be additional uncertainties associated with this process in practice.
 Especially for glSNe discovered at high redshifts ($z\gtrsim1$), where there may not yet be an appreciable sample of unlensed SNe~Ia, the unlensed peak magnitude for a SN~Ia at a given redshift will need to be interpolated \citep{Pierel_2024b}.
 Any uncertainties can and would be propagated through in the lens modelling.